|

 Timothy’s youthfulness.
 Correction

-Older people, even elderly people, have been around a long time.
+people, even elderly people, have been around a long time.
+They have a

-being young himself would have natural feelings towards younger women.
+Timothy being young himself would have natural feelings towards

-Paul was cautioning him about being pure towards his fellow
+cautioning him about being pure towards his fellow Christian sisters.
+Sexual

 is one of the more prevalent reasons why Christian leaders fall into

-disgrace.
-Paul gives instructions concerning widows.
-First of
+verses 3 to 8 Paul gives instructions concerning widows.
+First of all he

-all he says that if a widow has children or grandchildren that could look
+says that if a widow has children or grandchildren that could look after

 The children and grandchildren should put their religion into